-Whether you are sitting in the employer’s chair or applying for jobs, you are probably curious how long employee background checks take.
-If you are trying to fill a position, you might be on a tight schedule and itching for a quick turnaround on candidate background checks.
+Whether you are sitting in the employer’s chair or applying for jobs, you are probably curious how long background checks take.
+If you are trying to fill a job, you might be on a tight schedule and itching for a quick turnaround on candidate background checks.
 If you are a job applicant, you probably just want to know when you can expect to hear the final word from a prospective employer.
-Either way, the answer is the same: it depends on the type of check.
+Either way, the answer is the same: it depends on the type of background check.

 The biggest wildcard for criminal check turnaround time is international status.
 If the employer needs to conduct international criminal history checks, you can generally add two or three weeks to the timeframe.

 What about other types of background checks?

 Criminal background checks don’t represent the only vetting step employers complete.
 Depending on the employer, a background check process may include credit checks, driving history checks, civil court searches, verifications, and bankruptcy searches.
 How long does it take to get these background checks back?

 - Driving Record Checks: Our estimate for this type of check at backgroundchecks.com is 1-3 business days.
 However, the timeframe really does depend on the state.
 Sometimes the process can take a few weeks.